ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Patience is a bitter plant, but its fruit is sweet. — Chinese Proverb
+> **Citacao:** Success on the outside means nothing unless you also have success within. — Robin Sharma

 fim do arquivo